-clarifying decision in June 2023 stating that an investment qualifying as "Taxonomy-aligned investment" under the Taxonomy Regulation's requirements, generally qualifies as a "sustainable investment" under SFDR, a highly relevant and challenging question on which the ESAs seemed to have held a different view.
+Taxonomy Regulation's requirements, generally qualifies as a "sustainable investment" under SFDR35, a highly relevant and challenging question on which the ESAs seemed to have held a different view36.
 As Article 7 SFDR on PASI consideration at financial product level was the last (and therefore perhaps somewhat underestimated) SFDR Level 1 provision to go live by the end of 2022, European Commission's Q&A of April 2023 has provided a welcome guidance on what PASI "consideration" means in product context.
-The Commission clarified that the description of PASI consideration under Article 7 shall not be limited to the description of the adverse impacts, but shall also include description of the procedures put in place to mitigate those impacts.
-In terms of practical relevance, another clarification on Article 7 SFDR was done via Q&A of May 2022, which made clear that products considering PASI (and thus negative externalities) can be manufactured also by firms making a negative PASI statement under Article 4 SFDR.
+The Commission clarified that the description of PASI consideration under Article 7 shall not be limited to the description of the adverse impacts, but shall also include description of the procedures put in place to mitigate those impacts37.
+In terms of practical relevance, another clarification on Article 7 SFDR was done via Q&A of May 2022, which made clear that products considering PASI (and thus negative externalities) can be manufactured also by firms making a negative PASI statement under Article 4 SFDR38.
 It needs to be reminded that in such case, Article 7 SFDR requires reference to such negative entity level PASI statement at the level of financial product (see Article 7 Paragraph 2 SFDR).
-Finally, in the European Commission's SFDR Q&A of 6 April 2023, important clarifications have been made on the definition of "sustainable investment" under SFDR, a key concept under the new EU regulatory framework for sustainable finance, of particularly high relevance for fund practice (fund naming, SFDR product reporting).
+Finally, in the European Commission's SFDR Q&A of 6 April 2023, important clarifications have been made on the definition of "sustainable investment" under SFDR39, a key concept under the new EU regulatory framework for sustainable finance, of particularly high relevance for fund practice (fund naming, SFDR product reporting).
 On one hand, the Q&A reemphasized the importance of the core elements of sustainable investment's definition under Article 2.17 SFDR (contribution to "E" or "S", do no significant harm, following "G").
-On the other hand, it "does not set out minimum requirements that qualify concepts such as contribution, do no significant harm, or good governance", which the Q&A describes as "key parameters" of the concept of sustainable investment.
+On the other hand, it "does not set out minimum requirements that qualify concepts such as contribution, do no significant harm, or good governance", which the Q&A describes as "key parameters" of the concept of sustainable investment40.
 This means that financial market participants "must carry out their own assessment for each investment and disclose their assumptions", doing this with "responsibility towards investment community".
-At the same time, the Commission makes clear that for the purposes of the "DNSH" test, "referring to a transition plan aiming to achieve that the whole investment does not significantly harm any environmental and social objectives in the future could for instance not be considered as sufficient."
+At the same time, the Commission makes clear that for the purposes of the "do no significant harm" test, "referring to a transition plan aiming to achieve that the whole investment does not significantly harm any environmental and social objectives in the future could for instance not be considered as sufficient."41